| Important Information for Foreign Nationals:Concurrent filings of I-140s and I-485s

 reviewed to decide whether it makes sense as a legal and practical matter

+to file the adjustment application with the immigrant petition.
 Q: I am concerned about my status with the company and want to file the

 adjustment so I can get an EAD.
 Doesn’t it make sense for me to file both

+the petition and the adjustment application?
 We do not yet know INS’s timetable for issuing the EADs based upon the

 adjustments filed pursuant to concurrent filing, so it may not yet make